hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 > A **table index** is a replica of a subset of a table's attributes that are organized and/or sorted for efficient access using a subset of those attributes.

 ### 3.1 Why We Need Index
-Increase the effecticy of query, but it costs Storage and Maintenance.
+Increase the efficiency of query, but it costs Storage and Maintenance.

 ### 3.2 B+Tree Implementation
 > A B+Tree is an M-way search tree with the following properties: